5 minute read

 • Systems can combine posted mail and digital communications to create a more efficient multichannel customer journey.

-• Suppliers should be able to send same-day mailings and therefore improve response times.
+• Suppliers should be able to send same-day mailings, thereby improving response times.

-• The document automation system should offer an audit trail to help organisations improve compliance.
+• The document automation system should provide an audit trail to help organisations enhance their compliance.

 By way of illustrating real-life efficiency savings, thinkmoney, a UK-based banking services provider, saves 54 hours of staff time every month by automating the re-print of customer account statements.